Nonadiabatic instanton rate theory beyond the golden-rule limit: Exact k 4B for linear diabats

-with $\kgrred^{\mathrm{lin}}$ and $\bred$ defined in \eqs{eq:k2-lin}{eq:bred}.
-It can be shown that the rate calculated using $j_n^{\SC}$ tends to the exact rate for a system of linear diabats both as $\beta \to 0$ and $\beta \to \infty$.
-Furthermore, for any combination of parameters the semiclassical approximation is never in error by more than $2.8\%$, with the largest deviation seen at $\widetilde{\beta} \approx 3.5$.
-In all instances the semiclassical approximation underestimates the quantum rate constant.
+It can be shown that the rate calculated using the approximate $j_n^{\SC}$ tends to the quantum result for a system of linear diabats both as $\beta \to 0$ and $\beta \to \infty$.
+Furthermore, for any combination of parameters the semiclassical rate, $\kfbsc$, is never in error by more than $2.8\%$, with the largest deviation seen at $\widetilde{\beta} \approx 3.5$ (in all instances the approximation is a lower bound).